-Homework is given to reinforce skills and knowledge taught in class as well as to instill a sense of responsibility.
+Homework is part of the learning process.
+It reinforces skills and instills a sense of responsibility.
 The amount of time it takes a student to complete their homework should not be excessive.
-A general rule of thumb is 10 minutes per grade level, i.e.: 3rd grade = 30 minutes, 4th grade = 40 minutes.
-We also expect every student to read (or be read to) for at least 15 minutes per night. (see Policy IKB and IKB-R at https://www.goffstown.k12.nh.us))
+A general rule of thumb is 10 minutes total per grade level, i.e.: 3rd grade = 30 minutes, 4th grade = 40 minutes (see Policy IKB and IKB-R).